Unsupervised vs Supervised Classification in Remote Sensing

-This unsupervised classification example uses the iso-clusters unsupervised classification method (spatial analysis tools>multivariate>iso clusters).
+In this unsupervised classification example, we use iso-clusters (spatial analysis tools>multivariate>iso clusters).

-Number of classes: The number of classes generated during unsupervised classification should be about 10 times the number of bands in your image.
+NUMBER OF CLASSES: The number of classes you want to generate during the unsupervised classification.
 For example, if you are working with multispectral red, green, blue and NIR bands, then the number here will be 40 (4 classes x 10).

-When you click OK, classes will be formed based on your input parameters.
-But they still need to be identified which land cover classes they are.
+When you click OK, it will be form clusters/classes based on your input parameters.
+But you still need identify which land cover classes each cluster belongs to.

-The next step would be to name and select colors for each class that were generated by the iso-clusters output.
-What works well here is to select colors for each class.
+The last step is to identify each class from the iso-clusters output.
+In general, it helps to select colors for each class.
 For example, set water as blue for each class.
 After setting each one of your classes, we can merge the classes by using the reclassify tool.

-There will be some manual classification if classes appear in 2 land covers.
-For example, if vegetation was mistakenly classified as water (perhaps algae in the water), then this would require the user to manually edit the polygon.
+There will be some manual classification if classes appear in 2 land cover classes.
+For example, if vegetation was mistakenly classified as water (perhaps algae in the water), then user will have to manually edit the polygon.

-This sums up what you need to know for unsupervised classification remote sensing.
+This sums up some of the basics for unsupervised classification in remote sensing.